AO

 Observer Name

 Last name of the Observer.
-The Observer is a Co-Investigator designated by the Principal Investigator to be responsible for the observation.
-Not all observations have such a designated Observer.
+The Observer is either the Principal Investigator or a Co-Investigator designated by the Principal Investigator to be responsible for the observation.

 Data Entry Information: The matching is case insensitive.
 Any Observer Name that contains the entered value will be returned.